schwarzekatzesince2018-debug/hybrid-reflex-protocol/README.md

 Creative Commons Attribution 4.0 International (CC BY 4.0) You may use, share, and modify with attribution.
 © 2025 SchwarzeKatze / Reflex Research Initiative
+Built with 5 AIs in 40 days.
-Reflex Research Initiative ©2025 – Phase XXI
+Reflex Research Initiative ©2025 — Phase XXI

+---